IMF says Spain should not rush deficit cuts

 "There is an immediate need at the euro area level to ensure adequate bank funding and mitigate contagion.
 But a last resolution to the euro area crisis will require a convincing and concerted move toward a complete and robust economic and monetary union," the report said.

-It also prompted Madrid to press forward with reforms, including hiking indirect tax revenues such as VAT, pursuing privatizations more aggressively and cutting public salaries.
+It also prompted Madrid to press forward with reforms, including hiking indirect tax revenues such as VAT, pursuing privatisations more aggressively and cutting public salaries.

 In a separate report on Ireland, the IMF also urged Europe to help the country refinance its crippling bank bailout and consider taking equity in state-owned banks to help Dublin return to bond markets and avoid a second bailout next year.